Learn2Synth: Learning Optimal Data Synthesis Using Hypergradients for Brain Image Segmentation: Limitations

 \section{Limitations}

 One limitation compared with naive SynthSeg~\cite{billot2023synthseg} is that we need labeled real scans in the target modality to optimize the segmentation results.
-Also, in this paper, we have only focused on the segmentation of 2D images, and we will further extend the proposed method to 3D cases.
+Also, this work focuses specifically on segmentation, as indicated by the paper’s scope.
+While the core ideas of \textit{Learn2Synth} could extend to tasks like registration or lesion detection, we intentionally limit our study to segmentation for a focused evaluation.
+Exploring other tasks is left for future work.